 Schools around the country have formed B Impact Teams on their campuses to serve their local business community.
 NC State’s B Impact Team, the B Corp Clinic, has connected students to companies around the world to make more than 2,300 points of impact on the BIA.

 NC State’s B Impact Team Planning, Implementation, & Execution Workshop will provide you with a working outline of how the B Corp clinic can be adapted to work within your institution and a massive compilation of resources developed by the NC State Business Sustainability Collaborative to manage your B Impact Team.

-- Experiential learning for students
+- Provide a real-world experiential learning opportunity for students

 Opportunities for students to learn management and leadership capabilities such as project management skills, remote work and collaboration skills, and effective communication with disparate actors.

 Recognize the incredible value-add for your department or on-campus organization through the successful implementation of a B Impact Team.
 Low-cost professional development + opportunities for research abound with the clinic!